-Ramsey stressed the importance of saving for retirement with tax-favored accounts, meaning the plans may grow tax free if meeting certain requirements.
+Ramsey stressed the importance of saving for retirement with tax-favored accounts, meaning the plans may grow tax-free if they meet certain requirements.
 Taxes may apply upon withdrawal.

 He went into great detail on the benefits and characteristics of Roth IRAs and other retirement plans.

-He even gave suggestions of how to fund Baby Step 4 using employer matches and several retirement savings vehicles to our advantage.
+He even gave suggestions on how to fund Baby Step 4 using employer matches and several retirement savings vehicles to our advantage.